Sup2point0/Assort/Yu-Gi-Oh!/lore/Stranded Saga/The Stranded Saga.md

 Corruption is expected.
 Corruption can be contained.
 If minor enough, it can be contained within the xerique.
 But at the scale of entire xeriques?

 The *Xen Constructs*, xeniqive ‘structures’, were created.
 They enclose corrupted xeriques, preventing the corruption from ever escaping.
 The worlds inside live on, degenerating further and morphing unrecognisably.
 To enter a Xen Construct would be beyond nightmarish.
 As it is, they are a necessary evil holding Xistence together.
 Not a perfect solution, but the one that works.
-In time.